ettanin/Meteobridge-MB-SMART/README.md

-thats it !!! no mysql to setup just these two files will do all the work .
+thats it !!! no mysql to setup just these three files will do all the work .screenshots below

 behind the code ....